ecmwf/pdbufr/docs/read_bufr.rst

          filters = {"WMO_station_id": [12925, 12843]}

          # The "WIGOS_station_id" can be specified in various ways.
-         # When tuple/list is used in an id the first 3 values must be integers, the last one a string.
+         # When tuple/list is used in an id the first 3 values must be integers, the last one must be a string.
          filters = {"WIGOS_station_id": ["0-705-0-1931", "0-705-0-1932"]}
          filters = {"WIGOS_station_id": ((0, 705, 0, "1931"), (0, 705, 0, "1932"))}

-         # However, implicit type conversion is done when possible, so these are also valid.
+         # However, implicit str to int conversion is done for the first 3 values, so this is also valid.
-         filters = {"WIGOS_station_id": [(0, 705, 0, 1931), (0, 705, 0, 1932)]}
          filters = {
              "WIGOS_station_id": [("0", "705", "0", "1931"), ("0", "705", "0", "1932")]
          }